This website contains affiliate links. If you shop through the links used on this website, I may earn commissions.

 Here’s how to grow basil plants from seed in growing trays

 - Prepare your growing trays by filling them with a seed starting mix from your garden center (you can also buy online from places like Amazon).
-Use a sterilized mix so you can be sure there aren’t any bacteria or other pathogens in the mix that could damage the fragile seedlings or cause holes in the plant leaves or brown spots on the leaves.
+Use a sterilized mix so you can be sure there aren’t any bacteria or other pathogens in the mix that could damage the fragile seedlings or cause damage such as holes in the plant leaves or black spots, white spots, or brown spots on the leaves.

 - In each growing cell, place 2 to 3 seeds about 1/4 to 1/2 inch into the soil, and then tap down the layer of soil over top.
 You don’t need to soak basil seeds before planting.